keeyanajones/games/README.md

 - what's included
 - creators
 - copyright and license

+## what is it
+- games
+- CREATED : Apr 15, 2018 (2014)
+- MODIFIED : Nov 29, 2022

+## technology used
+Java, JavaScript, C#, unity

+## ambition of project
+keep track of my games works with github blog post

+## stage
+IN DEVELOPMENT

 ## quick start
 Quick setup — if you’ve done this kind of thing before